Send Us Your Nominations for the 2016 NASW Media Awards!

 The National Association of Social Workers Media Awards recognize reporters, bloggers, columnists, television producers, movie directors and other media professionals who help raise awareness about the social work profession and issues important to social workers.

-This year we will accept nominees in 10 categories.
+This year we will accept nominees in seven categories.

-NASW invites you to nominate newspaper articles, newspaper columns, magazine stories, blogs, radio segments, television news programs, TV shows, films, film documentaries, and trade publications that you think best portrayed the social work profession in 2014.
+NASW invites you to nominate newspaper articles, newspaper columns, magazine stories, radio segments, television news programs and TV shows, feature films or documentaries that you think best portrayed the social work profession in 2015.

-Nominations will be accepted online until February 15, 2015.
+Nominations will be accepted online until Febuary 25.
 NASW members and the public will be asked to vote on the finalists during Social Work Month in March and the winners will be announced after the end of the month.